Last updated on August 11th, 2021 at 01:24 pm

 More tourism and more interest in Colombia

-It is true that thousands of tourists who come to Colombia just for Pablo Escobar are counterproductive as they help promote the stereotype of Colombians and drugs.
+It is true that thousands of tourists who come to Colombia just for a Pablo Escobar tour are counterproductive as they help promote the stereotype of Colombians and drugs.
 But the world is not black and white.
 Tourists visiting Colombia are also interested in other aspects of the country.
 Tourism also generates jobs and income.

 A visit to Colombia helps to dispel clichés, which is why many tourists fall in love with this country and even settle here permanently.
 Famed political advisor Roger Stone once said that all kinds of publicity, including negative ones, are useful.
 People who care about the country can help us change the reputation that Colombia is all about drugs.